 In general, an Accessory Dwelling Unit (ADU) is a smaller, independent residential dwelling unit (i.e., detached) located on the same lot as a stand-alone, single-family home.
 In response to recent changes in State laws, the City is preparing a local ordinance to amend the Municipal Code and Local Coastal Program (LCP) so that they are consistent with State law.

 In September 2018, the Planning Commission held a public hearing on the proposed ADU ordinance and provided direction to staff on recommended changes.
 The project was placed on hold due to the November 2018 Woolsey Fire.
-At its Regular Meeting on Monday, February 3, 2020, at 6:30 PM, the Planning Commission will hold a public hearing to consider amendments to the project.
+At its Regular Meeting on Monday, March 16, 2020, at 6:30 PM, the Planning Commission will hold a public hearing to consider amendments to the project.
 View the Notice of Public Hearing for details.
 THIS MEETING HAS BEEN CANCELLED.

 In 2016, in an effort to increase affordable housing opportunities, the State of California adopted three laws regarding ADUs and Junior Accessory Dwelling Units (JADUs): State Bill (SB) 1069, Assembly Bill (AB) 2299, and AB 2406, which all went into effect in 2017.
 The new regulations were intended to reduce the regulatory, physical, and financial barriers to constructing ADUs, which were seen as an opportunity for providing affordable housing.
 It is important to note that State law still authorizes local agencies to adopt additional restrictions to regulate ADUs, as long as the additional restrictions do not conflict with regulations established in State law.
 In January 2018, the Legislature further updated ADU law to clarify and improve various provisions in order to promote the development of ADUs.
 These include allowing ADUs to be built concurrently with a single-family home, increasing the areas where ADUs can be built to include all zoning districts that allow single-family uses, modifying fees from utilities, such as special districts and water corporations, and reducing parking requirements.
 In October 2019, the State legislature adopted four laws that will have further significant effects on promoting ADU development: AB 881, AB 670, SB 13, and AB 68.
 These new laws will go into effect on January 1, 2020.